-- (a) Material breaches of this ESG Policy will be reported to the Company's board of directors (Board) or a committee of the Board. - (b) The Board will monitor the content, effectiveness and implementation of this ESG Policy on a regular basis.
+- (a) Material breaches of this ESG Policy will be reported to the Board. - (b) The Board will monitor the content, effectiveness and implementation of this ESG Policy on a regular basis.
 There may also be independent reviews taken from time to time.
 Any findings, updates or improvements identified will be addressed as soon as possible. - (c) Personnel are invited to comment on this ESG Policy and suggest ways in which it may be improved.
-Comments, suggestions and queries should be addressed to the Board.
+Comments, suggestions and queries should be addressed to the Company Secretary in the first instance via cosec@echoiq.ai.